nido/vegastrike-market/doc/plan2.md

 the economy production linked into the availability of ships and weapons.

-The latter will give an extra option for the ongoing war between factions between other then blowing bases to bits.
+he latter will give an extra option for the ongoing war between factions between other then blowing bases to bits.
 If the parts to make missles never arrive, no missles can be made and no missles can be fired.